 - A cover letter explaining that you are providing your electronic official transcript (eTranscript) instead of a scanned copy of the printed official transcript.
 You can mention that the electronic version of the official transcript is the only version available since the Registrar’s Office is closed to the public due to COVID-19 and is, therefore, not issuing printed official transcripts.
-NOTE: It is possible that the word "COPY" will appear as a watermark on the eTranscript when you combine the eTranscript with other documents into one PDF, when you save the eTranscript to your computer, and/or when the immigration agent opens the file (whether or not it has been combined with other documents).
-In your cover letter and also ensure that you view/save your eTranscript according to the instructions provided by the National Student Clearinghouse when you order your eTranscript.
+NOTE: It is possible that the "COPY" watermark will appear on the eTranscript when you combine the eTranscript with other documents into one PDF, when you save the eTranscript to your computer, and/or when the immigration agent opens the file.
+You should mention this possibility in your cover letter and also ensure that you view/save your eTranscript according to the instructions provided by the National Student Clearinghouse when you order your eTranscript.

 - A copy of your official eTranscript (order an electronic official transcript)